 West Yellowstone

-We had planned to go to Mammoth Hot Springs and camp in Yellowstone National Park but instead went through Bozeman to Hebgen Lake about eight miles west of West Yellowstone.
-The reason for the change was that if we stayed at Mammoth Hot Springs it would be crowded; this week is the last week of heavy tourist season in Yellowstone.
+We had planned to go to Mammoth Hot Springs and camp in Yellowstone National Park but instead went through Bozeman to Hebgen Lake, about eight miles west of West Yellowstone.
+The change was because if we stayed at Mammoth Hot Springs, it would be crowded; this week is the last week of heavy tourist season in Yellowstone.
 Labor Day marks the start of the quiet season in the park.

-We are delighted with the decision because we had our pick of campsites and picked one right on the water with a view of the lake.
+We are delighted with the decision because we picked a campsite on the water with a lake view.
 I saw trout rising as we pulled up and again this evening as the shadows were getting long.

-From this campsite, we have easy access to Yellowstone and passed through a small section of the park and a small section of Wyoming only to exit the park re-enter Montana just north of West Yellowstone.
-This afternoon we took a five-mile drive into Idaho to get the kayaks inspected and then turned around back to Montana to our campsite.
+From this campsite, we have easy access to Yellowstone.
+We passed through a small section of the park and a small section of Wyoming only to exit the park and re-enter Montana just north of West Yellowstone.
+This afternoon, we took a five-mile drive into Idaho to get the kayaks inspected and then turned around back to Montana to our campsite.

 Gallatin River

 The drive south of Bozeman was easy and very beautiful.
-The road follows the Gallatin River as it flows north from Yellowstone and is one of three main rivers feeding Missouri River.
+The road follows the Gallatin River as it flows north from Yellowstone, one of three main rivers feeding the Missouri River.
 The Jefferson River, Madison River, and Gallatin combine near Butte Montana to become the Missouri River.
-The river was clear – green color and very beautiful and looked very fishy.
+The river was a clear, green color, very beautiful, and looked very fishy.

-Our campsite is on the Madison arm of Hebgin Lake and flows into the Madison River also sourced in Yellowstone.
-Driving in was rough, first paved and then washboard dirt followed by deep potholes.
-The fence along the road was removed but the fence poles remain, and signs stated that buffalo were common in the area.
-Once in the campground, we have warnings about food storage and grizzly bears.
+Our campsite is on the Madison arm of Hebgen Lake, which flows into the Madison River and is also sourced in Yellowstone.
+Driving in was rough: first, the road was paved, then washboard dirt, followed by deep potholes.
+The fence along the route was removed, but the poles remained, and signs stated that buffalo were common in the area.
+Once in the campground, we had warnings about food storage and grizzly bears.

 I expect to break another tradition during our stay here (planned for two weeks) by sending out more frequent reports about Yellowstone.
 I am wowed by the campsite and expect to be wowed by the park.